pvandervelde/mindvortex/src/posts/2100-01-01-Sofware-development-pipeline-In-the-build-system-or-not.md

 use of Continuous Integration (CI) and Continuous Delivery and Deployment (CD) processes.
-By using a build pipeline development teams get benefits like being able to execute parts of the build, test, release and deployment processes in parallel, being able to restart the process part way through in case environmental issues, and vastly improved feedback cycles which improve the velocity at which features can be delivered to the customer.
+By using a build pipeline development teams get benefits like being able to execute parts of the build, test, release and deployment processes in parallel, being able to restart the process part way through in case of environmental issues, and vastly improved feedback cycles which improve the velocity at which features can be delivered to the customer.

 Most modern build systems have the ability to create a build pipelines in one form or another, e.g.
 [VSTS / Azure Devops builds](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?toc=/azure/devops/pipelines/toc.json&bc=/azure/devops/boards/pipelines/breadcrumb/toc.json&view=vsts),
 [Jenkins pipeline](https://jenkins.io/solutions/pipeline/),
 [GitLab](https://docs.gitlab.com/ee/ci/pipelines.html), [BitBucket](https://bitbucket.org/product/features/pipelines)
 and [TeamCity](https://confluence.jetbrains.com/display/TCD18/Build+Chain).
-With these capabilities build into the build system it is easy for developers to quickly create a new pipeline from scratch.
+With these capabilities built into the build system it is easy for developers to quickly create a new pipeline from scratch.
 While this is quick and easy often the pipeline for a product is created by the development team without considering if this is the best way to achieve their goal, to deliver their product faster with higher quality.
 Before using the built in pipeline capability in the build system the second question a development team should ask is when should one use this ability and when should one not use this ability?
-Obviously the first question is, do we need a pipeline at all.
+Obviously the first question is, do we need a pipeline at all, which is a question for another post.

-Advantages
-  - Makes it easy to quickly create pipelines, one build triggers one or more other builds.
-  - In many cases also allows steps that require human interaction, e.g. approval or manual triggers
-  - Great because it's build in and easily accessible
-  - Works great for static systems, i.e. systems that all behave the same, always run the same steps in the same order
-  - Description of the pipeline in source control
+The advantages of creating a pipeline in your build system are:

+- It is easy to quickly create pipelines.
+Either the is a click and point UI of some form or the pipeline is defined by a, relatively, simple configuration file.
+This means that a development team can configure a new build pipeline quickly when one is desired.
+- Pipelines created in a build system can often use multiple build executors or have a job move from one executor to another if different capabilities are required for a new step, for instance if different steps in the pipeline need different operating systems to be executed.
+- In many cases, but not all, the build system provides a way for humans to interact with a running pipeline, for instance to approve the continuation of the pipeline in case of deployments or to mark a manual test phase as passed or failed.
+- If the configuration of the pipeline is stored in a file it can generally be stored in a source control system, thus providing all the benefits of using a source control system.
+In these cases the build system can generally update the build configurations in response to a commit / push notification from the version control system.
+Thus ensuring that the active build configuration is always up to date.
+- The development team has nearly complete control over the build configuration which ensures that it is easy for the development teams to have a pipeline that suits their needs.

 From the advantages it seems pretty easy.
 Always use it but there are disadvantages as well.